Kings overcome Nikola Jokic's 50 to top Nuggets

 De'Aaron Fox finished with 24 points and five assists, while Richaun Holmes posted a double-double with 21 points and 10 rebounds.
 Barnes was 5 of 7 from 3-point range, adding seven rebounds and four assists.

-Hield did not make a three-pointer, going 0-for-9 from long range and snapping a streak of 87 consecutive games with a triple.
+Hield did not make a 3-pointer, going 0-for-9 from long range and snapping a streak of 87 consecutive games with a triple.

-Hield did make 3-of-4 free throws down the stretch though to help seal the outcome.
+Hield did make 3-of-4 free throws down the stretch to help seal the outcome.

-Kings' center Hassan Whiteside left the game with 6:40 remaining after he was hit on the top of his head by Jokic as Denver's center took a swipe at his shot near the basket.
+Kings center Hassan Whiteside left the game with 6:40 remaining after he was hit on the top of the head by Jokic as Denver's center took a swipe at his shot near the basket.

 --Field Level Media